 - Identify the problem.
-As an example, a parent might say: “I would like to let my child walk to school but m not comfortable because there aren’t any footpaths or safe crossings, and the drivers of cars travel too fast.”
+As an example, a parent might say: “I would like to let my child walk to school but I’m not comfortable because there aren’t any footpaths or safe crossings, and the drivers of cars travel too fast.”

 - Identify the solution.
 Following our example, the parent would say: “I would like to see some footpaths installed and a plan to slow down the drivers in their cars.”

 - Identify how to implement the solution.
-Continuing our example, the parent would say: “The council could install traffic calming or lower the speed limit and install footpaths.”
+Continuing our example, the parent would say: “The council could install calming solutions and Raised Priority Crossings, or lower the speed limit and install footpaths.”

 - Provide photos and documents.

 - Show what you currently like.
 When responding to plans, it is useful to say what you like about a plan (shade, wide walkways, good and safe connections) as well as what you don’t.
 This can ensure that these aspects are protected and that they’ll know to include them in future plans.
 If the relevant government has a policy or standards that supports what you’re saying, include a reference to it.

 - For a Development Application, show your support or rejection.
 Note whether you want the application to be rejected or if it’s okay to be approved with conditions that meet your objections.
 For other types of plans, say what you’d like to see changed, and why.
 For example “There should be more parkland because this neighbourhood doesn’t have enough parks to walk in.”
 “This street needs safe crossings so people can safely cross the road.”